rocrill/hangman/README.md

 #### Solved bugs

-* Capital letters in words from spredseet
-* Enter e or d - updated or to and
-* Blank spaces input resulted in a message confirming that "' ' is a letter in the word"
+* Initially, words with capital letters were pulled randomly from the hangman words spreadsheet.
+This meant that if a player guessed a letter, say 'r', the game would not recognise this as being the same letter as the word's capital 'R', and the 'R' would remain as an underscore, rather than being revealed.
+This was solved using the string library, which made sure that all generated words were entirely lowercase.
+* The user input validation in place, ensures that users get an error message when blank spaces are input.
+However, while the message was disaplyed to a user who had entered a blank space that they needed to enter a letter, the player would still receive a confirmation message confirming that "' ' is a letter in the word".
+To resolve this, I added a new condition to the relevant 'if else' statement which ensures that the length of the answer must be greater than one for this confirmation message to appear.

 ### Remaining bugs